Differentiated Active Civil Case Management System (DACMS)

-The Dependency Drug Court is designed to get involved in the lives of addicted parents with substance abuse treatment.
+The Juvenile Family Treatment Court is designed to get involved in the lives of addicted parents with substance abuse treatment.

 The Marion County DUI Court mission has been to reduce the number of repeat DUI offenders by providing alternative community-based treatment, thereby increasing both offender productivity and public safety.